-While studying basic science in Antigua, you have a set schedule.
+While studying preclinical science in Antigua, you have a set schedule.
 You know that you will be home from class at a certain time and you can set aside a certain number of hours each day to study.
 In the clinical semesters, time management becomes your best friend.
 Studying has to be approached in a different way as your schedule is constantly changing.
 Some days at the hospital have a lot of downtime, so you have to be ready to study whenever you find yourself with nothing to do.

 The best way to go about this is to always have something with you: whether it is a small pocket textbook or flashcards.
 That way, when you have ten minutes to spare, you can commit a few facts to memory.
 This works great especially if you have a long commute on public transportation in the morning.
 For example, I email myself ‘high-yield’ facts or ‘medical pearls’ and store them in a folder on my phone so that I can quickly scroll through them when I have a few minutes to spare.